mazong1123/coreclrcodebook/README.md

 For each module, there's a `README.md` provides an overview of this module, which is a good entry to get started.

 The detailed analysis is inline in the files.
-Files not in this repository are still in progress.